11810148/add-two-number/README.md

 # add-two-number
-this is very easy project given input and add two number
+This is very easy project given two input and show the result as add of  two numbers in paragraph